ddcovery/ddinject-js/README.md

   response.send( customersDao.createCustomer( request.body );
 }
 ```
-Usually, you will prefer to register as a provider when possible (removing the need of a "container" variable)
+Usually, you will prefer to register as a provider when possible (removing the need of a "container" variable).

+As you probably observed, **ddinject** library enbraces the "[Builder pattern|https://en.wikipedia.org/wiki/Builder_pattern]".
+This example shows how to wire-up a _complete express application_ without the need of additional variables.

 ``` javascript
 // main.js
 createContainer().